Early Years Foundation Stage Curriculum

 As part of our practice we:

 - Provide opportunities for children to engage in activities which are adult-initiated and child-initiated, supported by the adult.
 For a large part of the day, we observe the children carefully and enhance the learning whenever we spot a ‘teachable moment’.
-Our observations, interactions and the outcomes are then recorded;
+Our observations, interactions and the outcomes are then recorded.
+Play is used widely as a vehicle for learning.

 - Encourage high levels of well-being and involvement in activities;